-However, to get the best possible performance, the user should be aware that the HBM acts as a cache for DDR and this HBM cache is direct-mapped.
+To get the best possible performance, the user should be aware that the HBM acts as a cache for DDR and this HBM cache is direct-mapped.
 As a result, applications may see conflict misses in the HBM cache.
 A conflict miss occurs when two DDR addresses map to the same location (set) in the HBM cache.
-Since the HBM is a direct -mapped memory-side cache, only one of those addresses can be cached at a given time.
+Since the HBM is a direct-mapped memory-side cache, only one of those addresses can be cached at a given time.
 This can lead to frequent cache misses (not finding the required line in the cache).
-Cache misses increase memory latency and reduce effective bandwidth.
+Cache misses increase memory latency and reduce effective bandwidth because every HBM cache miss requires an HBM access (to decide whether the cache line is in HBM cache) and a DDR access.